SystematicallyBiased/SystematicTrading/AI_FUTURES_DATA_APP_SPEC.md

 # Constraints
 1. Futures-only feature set in this app.
 2. Daily bars only.
-3. API keys loaded from env file (`config/provider.env`) and never committed.
+3. Databento API key loaded from env file (`config/databento.env`) and never committed.
 4. Raw files are append-only archive; no overwrite/mutation.
 5. No destructive command or schema drop without explicit user request.